LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 Estimation of the NB and QL dispersions is then performed.
 The estimated NB dispersions are substantially larger than those observed in the H3K9ac data set.
 In addition, the estimated prior d.f. is infinite.
-This is consistent with a batch effect between replicates.
-The dispersions for all windows are inflated to a similarly large value by the batch effect, resulting in low variability in the dispersions across windows.

     y <- asDGEList(filtered.data, norm.factors=normfacs)
     y <- estimateDisp(y, design)